 Something else we noticed is that the price of additional cocktails has been permanently lowered to €6.
 This makes up for the fact that the ticket price no longer includes two liqueur shots.
 They also have a new fancy-dancy token dispenser:

 We purchased our additional tokens, and this time, decided to try the “make your own” option.
 We headed back to the cocktail generator computer.
-The cocktails for the “make your own” option are limited, though.
+The “make your own” cocktail list is limited, though.
 Instead of 20+ choices, there were maybe a half dozen to pick from.
 Which is fine actually, since you’re probably only going to do this once or twice per visit anyway.

 We printed our recipes and headed to the new “make your own” bar.